Particular/docs.particular.net/transports/sqs/performance-tuning.md

 reviewed: 2023-05-02
 ---

+> [!NOTE]
-NOTE: It is difficult to give performance tuning guidelines that will be generally applicable.
+> It is difficult to give performance tuning guidelines that will be generally applicable.
 Results may vary greatly depending on many factors such as bandwidth, latency, client version, and much more.
 As always with performance tuning: Measure, don't assume.

 The Amazon SQS transport uses HTTP/S connections to send and receive messages from the AWS web services.
 The performance of the operations performed by the transport are subjected to the latency of the connection between the endpoint and SQS.